veissach/sEMG_GestureRecognition/README.md

 # sEMG_GestureRecognition

 Electromyographic gesture recognition is the problem of classifying sequences of EMG data recorded by specialized devices into known well-defined gestures.
-In this project, this is achieved by recording EMG sequences using the Myo armband, which is then classified by a CNN into the different poses(Class) performed.
+In this project, this is achieved by recording EMG sequences using the Myo armband, which is then classified by a CNN into the different Poses performed.

 The following are the poses performed by the subjects:
 Class - Pose:
 0 - unmarked data,